mattegoat/pragma-docs/docs/versioned_docs/version-V3/Resources/Cairo 0/computational-feeds/Realized Volatility.md

 - `pair_id`: uppercased utf8-encoded string
 - `start_key`: timestamp at the beginning of the period over which you want to calculate realized volatility
 - `end_key`: timestamp at the end of the period over which you want to calculate realized volatility.
 If set to 0, it defaults to the timestamp of the last published block
 - `num_samples`: number of samples on which you want to calculate volatility.
-StarkNet currently limits computation, so there is a max of 200 for this input
+Starknet currently limits computation, so there is a max of 200 for this input

 #### Returns